icebreakerone/ib1-technical-docs/docs/metadata.md

 `ib1:sensitivityClass`
 : The [data sensitivity class](glossary.md#term-Data-sensitivity-class) of this dataset.
 In the current IB1 Trust Framework this should always be one of [IB1-O](glossary.md#term-Data-sensitivity-class-open),  [IB1-SA](glossary.md#term-Data-sensitivity-class-shared-A) or [IB1-SB](glossary.md#term-Data-sensitivity-class-shared-B), no other classes are permitted.
 The value of this property also determines the level of [API](glossary.md#term-Application-programming-interface) security imposed, with [IB1-O](glossary.md#term-Data-sensitivity-class-open) datasets being open data with no additional security, and the two shared data classes mandating [FAPI](glossary.md#term-Financial-Grade-API) security using the IB1 Trust Framework.

-Additional fields may be made mandatory for Scheme-confirming data sources by the Scheme Catalog Requirements Document.
+Additional fields may be made mandatory for Scheme-conforming data sources by the Scheme Catalog Requirements Document.

 ## Conformance and access control metadata fields